JamesBracken/Pro-Gainer/readme.md

 #### Typography

+The typography was also a simplistic choice.
+Not much variance between headings and general text across the website, the differentiating factor would be the font weight and size.

+All details about fonts across the website are found below

+H1: 3.125rem - 50px
+H2: 2.5rem - 40px
+H3: 2.188rem - 35px
+H4: 1.875rem - 30px
+Subheading: 1.25rem - 20px
+Body: 1rem - 16px

+Headings: "Roboto", serif;
+Body: "Lato", serif;

 #### Imagery

 For the imagery of the site I decided to go with inspiring images of weightlifting to attract people into the site.
 When talking about instructional material I wanted a good looking but not complicated imagery considering the likely user paying attention to these images in particular would be at more of a beginner level.